Mapping Electoral Districts

 *This is an online-only resource.
 Physical kits are not available to order at this time.

-This activity can be used in a geography, world issues, social studies or civics course to explore the concept of fairness in determining federal electoral boundaries.
+This activity can be used in a geography, world issues, social studies, civics or citizenship course to explore the concept of fairness in determining federal electoral boundaries.

 In this activity, students consider the concept of fairness first in a familiar context, and then in the context of federal elections.
 Students will map electoral boundaries on an imaginary country, with the goal of making the electoral districts as fair as possible.
 They will interpret maps and analyze facts on population and geographical landforms to make their decisions.
 They will explain the rationale for their decision making, considering the distinction between equality and equity.
 Finally, they will watch a video to learn about the real process for determining federal electoral districts in Canada.